 Individuals who may have experienced bias that is also considered protected identity discrimination or harassment may request supportive measures to include academic accommodations, on-campus housing modifications, etc. For more information on options, visit Support (link).
 The targeted individual or group will also be offered the option of meeting with BEST Roo Responders (link) for support, resource referrals, and guidance on self-advocacy and action.

 If a formal complaint is filed, the individual or group identified as having expressed the perceived bias will be contacted by the University to provide notice of the complaint and indicate next steps.

 For a visual representation of this process, visit Path of Report: Request Action (link).

 Request Action; No Formal Action Available

-If the reporter requests action but the University is limited in its formal response due to one or more of the below reason(s), Dr. Sybil Wyatt, BEST Coordinator, will reach out to the targeted individual or group to provide notice of these limitations and answer any questions.
+If the reporter requests action but the University is limited in its formal response due to one or more of the below reason(s), the BEST Coordinator will reach out to the targeted individual or group to provide notice of these limitations and answer any questions.

 If any of the following are true, there may be no formal action available to address the conduct:

 - The conduct as alleged does not meet the standard for protected identity discrimination or harassment under University policy